VatsalNanda/Mini-Projects-in-Python-ML-/README.md

 5) Convert multiple videos to grayscale
 6) Higher dimension matrix multiplication using numpy Library
 7) Convert multiple text files to uppercase using multi-threading
+8) Convert multiple image files to grayscale using multi-threading

 More Projects will be added soon ...